zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Tell me why.

 **ZMD**: The logic of if we don't do it, someone else will—I think it's true on some timescale.
-If we don't do it, someone else might not do it immediately, but like as as time goes on, and economic growth continues, eventually someone is going to get around to it.
+If we don't do it, someone else might not do it immediately, but like as time goes on, and economic growth continues, eventually someone is going to get around to it.
 The idea of, we the foresighted people are going to do what we can to take leadership in doing this in the most responsible way, that we can, like—I won't necessarily say—I'm not going to necessarily full-throatedly agree, but it doesn't seem like an entirely crazy thing to think or try.

 **CM**: It does seem like that classic argument between free will and determinism.
 It's this very deterministic stand.
 It's going to happen no matter what, so we might as well do it.
 I think it's one way to see the world.
 I don't know.
-I think I think there's another way to look at it.
+I think there's another way to look at it.
 Is that fair?

 **ZMD**: What is the other way?